Christoffel-Symbols/CS-Calculator/README.md

 ```

 ## Known Issues
-- Allow users to include more variable parameters, i.e., p(t) : pressure as a function of time, in the metric tensor.
-- Right now only trigonometric expressions (i.e., sin and cos) are understood by the software, need to incorporate
-more mathematical expressions (i.e., inverse trigonometric functions, logarithms, e as an exponent, and etcetera).

 - Develop a parser that can render pythonnic mathematical expression to latex in real-time.
+This, in part, can be achieved using shunting yard algorithm.

 ## Roadmap

 Here are some future plans for the Christoffel Symbols Calculator:

 - Include electromagnetism tensor to describe electromagnetic field in spacetime.

 ## Questions

 If you have any feedback, suggestions, or new ideas on how to improve the software, plaese feel free to reach out to me through email ([dhananjhay03@gmail.com](mailto:dhananjhay03@gmail.com)) or the [discussion page](https://github.com/Christoffel-Symbols/Christoffel-Symbols-Calculator/discussions).